kaleababayneh/mn-wordle/README.md

 **Why Zero Knowledge?**

 **Zero-knowledge (ZK) is one of the most fascinating cryptographic techniques to date.
-It has gained significant attention for solving both ****scalability** and **privacy** challenges in Ethereum.
+It has gained significant attention for solving both ****scalability** and **privacy** challenges in blockchain.
 While most current use cases focus on scalability, only a small fraction leverage ZK for privacy — and even then, primarily for **financial transactions** .
 However, zero-knowledge has far broader potential applications, many of which remain unexplored beyond on-chain finance.

 **ZK in Gaming**